NithinKalidas/Appian/Functions and Interface.md

  * Break complex interfaces into reusable component rules (Modular Coding).
  * Use local variables to reduce recalculations and improve performance.
  * Avoid unnecessary queries inside the interface; preload data with rule inputs and Querying the data only in parent interface to reduce queries.

-Use paginated grids for large datasets to optimize load time.
+ * Use paginated grids for large datasets to optimize load time.
-Follow proper naming conventions for rules, inputs, and variables.
+ * Follow proper naming conventions for rules, inputs, and variables.
-Ensure security with role-based visibility and record-level controls.
+ * Ensure security with role-based visibility and record-level controls.
-Test UI responsiveness across web and mobile devices. hving default test cases Don't Hardcode: Never type specific IDs or text labels directly in the code.
+ * Test UI responsiveness across web and mobile devices. hving default test cases
+ * Don't Hardcode: Never type specific IDs or text labels directly in the code.
 Use Constants so you can change them easily later without breaking the code.

 ## 2. What is modular coding?
-Modular coding is the practice of breaking a large, complex program into smaller, independent, and manageable pieces called modules
+Modular coding is the practice of breaking a large, complex program into smaller, independent and manageable pieces called modules

 ## 3. Issues you came across in Interface and how do you resolve them?
+1. Slow Interface Loading / Performance Issue
+Too many queries inside the interface
+Nested loops, large datasets
+Heavy evaluations inside SAIL
+Resolution:
+Moved queries to Rule Inputs and a!localVariables() Used pagingInfo + limited data

+2. Incorrect Data Display / Null Values
+Wrong index paths
+Missing null checks
+Resolution:
+Used index() with default values
+Added condition checks like if() or where() filters

+3. Dropdown Not Populating
+Query returning empty
+Missing label/value configuration
+Wrong data type
+Resolution:
+Verified query separately
+Mapped values using a!dropdownField() with choiceLabels Converted data types using tostring() / tointeger()

+4. Grid Not Sorting or Filtering
+Not using pagingInfo correctly
+Missing saveInto for user actions
+Resolution:
+Implemented a!gridField() or a!gridLayout() with proper sort parameters Stored paging info in local variables

+5. File Upload Not Working
+Wrong document folder security
+Invalid file type/size
+Missing saveInto logic
+Resolution:
+Fixed folder security permissions
+Added file type validation
+Used a!fileUploadField() with correct PV/RIV binding

 ## 4. What is the difference between a!save vs Save!value?
 a!save(): In interface saveInto parameters, a!save() updates the target with the given value.
 This function has no effect when called outside of a component's saveInto parameter.